Scroll to content

 Active playtimes:

-Outside playtimes at the PRU are structured in a way so that there is a variety of equipment to encourage physical activity.
+Outside playtimes at the PRU are structured in a way that there is a variety of equipment to encourage physical activity.
 The equipment addresses different types of physical activity, for example balance, hand / eye coordination and increasing stamina.
-In order to support this, we bought a variety of equipment, for example a tennis net and balls, basketballs, pedal gos and spinning tops.
-These were shared out across all three sites to allow for parity of opportunity.
+In order to support this, we bought a variety of equipment, for example for tennis, basketballs, hockey pucks and spinning tops.

 Staff development:

 Staff have had the opportunity to shadow professionals through using outside providers.
-Following the success of the off-site gymnastics sessions last academic year at Woodlands, a link was made at Pathways with a local gym, where, for the Spring Term, pupils received weekly gymnastics sessions.
+Following the success of the off-site gymnastics sessions last year at Woodlands, a link was made at Pathways with a local gym, where, for the Spring Term, pupils received weekly gymnastics sessions.
 Staff there learned the steps of teaching particular skills.
-In addition, an external sports coach was onsite every Wednesday in the Summer Term, giving staff an opportunity to observe and plan their own lessons.
+In addition, a Real PE subscription was purchased where staff were given a range of resources to support their delivery of PE lessons.
+As a result of this membership we were able to adapt our PE curriculum and develop skill ladders which has allowed staff to plan more effectively.

 Curriculum:

-Raised self-esteem of pupils from participating in sporting activities with peers – less serious incidents in these sessions over time.
+Raised self-esteem of pupils from participating in sporting activities with peers – less serious incidents.

-Improved behaviour across the PRU due to taking productive time outs from class and using equipment effectively – reduced number of serious incidents for some individual pupils.
+Improved behaviour across the school due to taking productive time outs from class and using equipment effectively – reduced number of serious incidents.

-Improved staff confidence and knowledge as a result of external sports coaches coming in.
+Improved staff confidence and knowledge as a result of a having a PE scheme.

-Improved health and wellbeing of pupils and improved use of PE equipment.
+Improved health and wellbeing of pupils and improved use of equipment.

 Next steps:

-The aim for 2023/24 is to ensure all staff are able to access CPD sessions to develop confidence and upskill themselves in all aspects of PE.
-In addition, we aim to explore links with local mainstream schools and facilitate a wider range of opportunities and activities for our pupils, including increased opportunities for outdoor adventurous activities and team activities.
-An initial enquiry has been successful in arranging visits to the Stoke Mandeville Stadium to take part in different sporting activities.
+The aim for 2024/25 is to ensure all staff are able to access CPD sessions to develop confidence and upskill themselves in all aspects of PE.
+In addition, we aim to explore links with schools and facilitate a wider range of opportunities and activities for our pupils, including increased opportunities for outdoor adventurous and team activities.
+An initial enquiry has been successful in joining a local sports network.